tbela99/uploadManager/README.md

 - container - (*string*) upload container id.
 - base - (*string*, optional) url of the page that will handle server side file upload. default to *upload.php*.
-- limit - (*int*, optional) maximum number of file the user should upload.
-0 means no limit. default to 0.
+- limit - (*int*, optional) maximum number of files the user can upload.
+0 means no restriction. default to 0.
+- filesize - (*int*, optional) maximum size of a file the user can upload.
+0 means no restriction. default to 0.
+- maxsize - (*int*, optional) maximum size of files uploaded by a user.
+0 means no restriction. default to 0.
+- iframe - (*boolean*, optional) force iframe upload.
 - multiple - (*boolean*, optional) enable multiple file selection for the input if the browser can handle it.
 - filetype - (*string*, optional) authorized file type.
 - name - (*string*) name of the upload form field. it contains the original name of the file sent by the user. if the upload succeed a hidden field named *'file_' + name* and containing the encrypted file path on the server will be pushed into the form.